UVADS/DS1001/README.md

 Special Needs:  The University of Virginia accommodates students with disabilities.
 Any SCPS student with a disability who needs accommodation (e.g., in arrangements for seating, extended time for examinations, or note-taking, etc.), should contact the Student Disability Access Center (SDAC) and provide them with appropriate medical or psychological documentation of his/her condition.
 Once accommodations are approved, just follow up with me concerning any logistics and implementation of accommodations.
 Please try to make accommodations for test-taking at least 14 business days in advance of the date of the test(s).
 Students with disabilities are encouraged to contact the SDAC: 434-243-5180/Voice, 434-465-6579/Video Phone, 434-243-5188/Fax.
 Further policies and statements are available at www.virginia.edu/studenthealth/sdac/sdac.html

+# TODO
+1. add citation style to all rubrics / or as general class message